CodeByNikolas/Base-Hackathon---BasedBills/hardhat/README.md

-    address[] participants;  // Who participated in the expense uint256[] amounts;       // Exact amount each participant owes uint256 timestamp;       // When bill was created (block.timestamp) }
+    address[] participants;  // Who participated in the expense uint256[] amounts;       // Exact amount each participant owes uint256 timestamp;       // When bill was created (block.timestamp) uint256 settlementId;    // ID of settlement that cleared this bill (0 = unsettled) }
 ```